-If You Need Service

-Keep your receipt, delivery slip, or some other appropriate payment record to establish the warranty period should service be required.
+If You Need Service Keep your receipt, delivery slip, or some other appropriate payment record to establish the warranty period should service be required.
 If service is performed, it is in your best interest to obtain and keep all receipts.
-Service under this warranty must be obtained by contacting Electrolux at the addresses or phone.
+Service under this warranty must be obtained by contacting Electrolux at the addresses or phone numbers below.

 This warranty only applies in the USA and Canada.
-In the USA, your appliance is warranted by Electrolux Home Products, Inc. Electrolux authorizes no person to change or add to any obligations under this warranty.
+In the USA, your appliance is warranted by Electrolux Major Appliances North America, a division of Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Canada Corp.
+Electrolux authorizes no person to change or add to any obligations under this warranty.
 Obligations for service and parts under this warranty must be performed by Electrolux or an authorized service company.
-Product features or as described or illustrated are subject to change without notice.
+Product features or specifications as described or illustrated are subject to change without notice.